 What is a poetry slam?

-Simply put, poetry slam is the competitive art of performance poetry.
+• Simply put, poetry slam is the competitive art of performance poetry.
 Poets perform their original work and are judged by members of the audience.
-Judges give numerical scores (on a scale from 0 to 10), based on the poets' content and performance.
-For semis and finals, poets have a 3-minute time limit, with a 10 second grace period.
+Judges give numerical scores (on a scale from 0.0 to 10), based on the poets' content and performance.
+Poets have a 3-minute time limit, with a 10 second grace period.
 It's a fast-paced, high-energy trick that we use to get people in a room together, excited about poetry.

 When are the slams?